Skip to content

 Background

 Glasgow is Scotland's largest city and the third-largest in the United Kingdom, with a population of approximately 630,000 in the city proper and around 1.2 million in the wider Clydeside metropolitan area.
-Historically an industrial city built on shipbuilding, heavy engineering, and manufacturing, Glasgow underwent significant economic restructuring following deindustrialisation in the 1970s and 1980s.
+Historically built on shipbuilding, heavy engineering, and manufacturing, Glasgow underwent significant economic restructuring following deindustrialisation in the 1970s and 1980s.

 In the 2026 Holyrood election, Glasgow is politically significant as the venue for the SNP manifesto launch on 16 April, where John Swinney announced the party's 2028 independence referendum commitment.
 Glasgow constituencies are among the most hotly contested seats in the 2026 election, and the city's Labour legacy makes it a barometer for whether the SNP can consolidate urban support alongside its projected rural and suburban gains.
+With a city proper population of around 630,000, Glasgow is frequently cited as a size benchmark for comparable cities worldwide.

 Source Material